wbyoung/jsi/_posts/00-02-01-io-notes.md

 ## Class Flow

 - Start right into callbacks
-- Implement the functions for baking a cake (see below)
+- Implement the functions for baking a cake while the students help gude the implementations (see below for full solutions).
 - Explain the two bad options for cake baking.
+- Have students do some of the challenges.
+There are solutions below to each of the challenges.
+  Present the JavaScript that's wrong below for the `setReminder` challenge.
+  Introduce Lo-Dash through this example, but also ask students to share what's wrong with the code.

 ## Callbacks